© All Rights Reserved by Rules-Chess-Strategies.

 The Lessons Are Suitable For

 We can conclude here that the Benko Gambit, also known as the Volga Gambit, is one of the most attractive chess openings for Black against 1.d4.
 Easy to understand, this special gambit is suitable for club players rated below 2000.
 It's difficult to deal with it with White pieces.
-Black sacrificed the pawn for positional reasons and players with White pieces has to calculate very accurately all of the lines and avoid the poison tactical tricks.
+Black sacrificed the pawn for positional reasons and players with White pieces have to calculate very accurately all of the lines and avoid the poison tactical tricks.
 More specifically it's suitable for:

 - 1300 – 2000+ FIDE Official Rating